Researchers Find Critical Vulnerabilities in AMD's Ryzen and EPYC Processors, But They Gave the Chipmaker Only 24 Hours Before Making the Findings Public - Slashdot

 Overall, I'd rather find out (even under crap circumstances like this) in public, then to have script kiddies exploiting it like crazy in private.

 Intel gets 6 months and AMD gets a day?
-(Score:3, Insightful)
+(Score:4, Insightful)

 This all smells fishy.
 Hand me the tin-foil.
 I need a hat.